 Boston area artist, Karen Krieger, has been painting and experimenting with a variety of media and techniques for over twenty years.
 Karen found her niche with Chinese ink after first working with multidimensional collage and encaustic painting.
 These latter techniques helped hone her skills to create visual layers of depth through materials and texture.
 After Karen started to experiment with ink she realized that she had found the ideal medium to help further express the varied patterns and movement found in nature.
 Karen was drawn to ink's ability to flow naturally and to create depth with subtle layers of shaded ink.

-With a sense of quietude and introspection, each painting balances a semblance of traditional Asian painting with a contemporary landscape aesthetic.
-Karen’s work expresses subtle atmosphere and depth without going too far on the representational continuum.
-This allows for the viewer to enjoy their own contemplative space.
+With a sense of quietude and introspection, each painting balances a semblance of traditional ink painting with a contemporary aesthetic.
+Through her art she invites the viewer to enter their own contemplative space of nature.
+She expresses this interior vision of a landscape with a nonrepresentational approach to her painting.

 Karen brings to her art a background in philosophy, music, and graphic design.
 She received her B.A. in philosophy and music from Brandeis University (1987), Waltham, MA and later a certificate in graphic design from Massachusetts College of Art (1995), Boston.
 Karen’s visual training began as a graphic designer and art director before she focused exclusively on her painting.
 She works out of her studio at Gorse Mill Studios in Needham, MA.
 Karen's paintings are in private collections in the U.S. and Europe.